Jennifer J. Stewart: Awards

 Her first novel, If That Breathes Fire, We’re Toast! was named to VOYA's Best Fantasy list and the Oklahoma Sequoyah Book Award master list.

 Her third novel, Close Encounters of a Third-World Kind, is loosely based upon her family's real life adventures working as medical volunteers in the Kingdom of Nepal.
-It has been nominated for Connecticut's 2009 Nutmeg Book Award, Maryland's 2007-2008 Black-Eyed Susan Book Award, and Arizona's 2007 Grand Canyon Reader Award.
-The novel is on recommended reading lists for Kansas, Missouri, and South Carolina.

 Her picture book, The Twelve Days of Christmas in Arizona, illustrated by Lynne Avril, was a finalist for the 2011 Crystal Kite award, given by the Society of Children's Book Writers and Illustrators, and received the Glyph Award, given by the Arizona Book Publishing Association, also in 2011.